-SSD staff members participated in outreach by delivering presentations to faculty, staff and various London community organizations.
+AEW staff members participated in outreach by delivering presentations to faculty and staff.

-SSD continued a partnership with local psychologists and a psychological associate in London for the purpose of referring students who require assessments.
+AEW continued a partnership with local psychologists and a psychological associate in London for the purpose of referring students who require assessments.
 This arrangement and improved processes resulted in more timely assessments for students.

-The Diversity & Accessibility Coordinator and representatives from Services for Students with Disabilities consulted with departments at Western regarding best practices to enhance accessibility.
-The Diversity & Accessibility Coordinator worked with representatives from Alumni Western to create an Accessibility statement of commitment to offer accommodations if required for Alumni events.
+The Diversity & Accessibility Coordinator and representatives from AEW consulted with departments at Western regarding best practices to enhance accessibility.